 Renewable Hydrogen Industry

-The Department of Primary Industries and Regional Development (DPIRD) is supporting the State Government's work to facilitate a renewable hydrogen industry for Western Australia.
-The DPIRD has been working with industry and government agencies at a local, state, national and international level to advance the industry.
+The Department of Primary Industries and Regional Development (DPIRD) is supporting the State Government's focus on a renewable hydrogen industry for Western Australia.

 Western Australia has many attributes that provide a strong comparative advantage in the growing global renewable hydrogen market including world-class renewable energy resources, large unpopulated land-mass, established energy infrastructure and strong trading partnerships with Asia.

 - launched by the Minister for Regional Development, the Hon Alannah MacTiernan MLC, in July 2019 - sets out the State Government’s strategic areas of focus for the

 The Strategy aims to harness WA's comparative advantages - which include world-class renewable energy resources, vast land mass and proud history of exporting energy to international markets - and drive WA's position as a major producer and exporter of renewable hydrogen.

 If you have any questions or require further information, please contact JTSI's Renewable Hydrogen Unit.

 Further information is detailed on the JTSI website, which hosts a range of information and links including: